-On October 8, 2017 Burning River Lacrosse is teaming up with the Cleveland Clinic, Johnson Controls Hall of Fame Village Sports Complex, SweatX, and the Ohio Machine to bring you our 8th Annual Breast 'Crosse Out Cancer! college lacrosse showcase (see all sponsors) to benefit the Comprehensive Breast Cancer Program at Cleveland Clinic.
+On October 8, 2017 Burning River Lacrosse is teaming up with the Cleveland Clinic, Johnson Controls Hall of Fame Village Sports Complex, and SweatX, to bring you our 8th Annual Breast 'Crosse Out Cancer! college lacrosse showcase (see all sponsors) to benefit the Comprehensive Breast Cancer Program at Cleveland Clinic.
 (View Event Press Release)

 This program provides world-class care to patients with breast cancer and is at the forefront of new and emerging clinical, translational and basic cancer research.
 (See letter from Clinic)

 Event Location - This year’s event will be held at the Johnson Controls Hall Of Fall Village Sports Complex located at 2333 17th Street NW, Canton, Ohio 44708.

 2016 Event Raised Over $20,000 For Breast Cancer Research!!!

 If you have any questions about the 'Crosse Out Cancer! college lacrosse showcase please feel free to contact Woody Calleri at email@example.com or 216-373-5684.

 How Can I Purchase Tickets / Attend? - 1 ticket covers all (20+) games At The Event